A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 Discovering our true motivations can be a sobering experience because doing so challenges the identity we often hold about ourselves.

-We buy particular brands because they make us feel a certain way.
+We buy particular brands because they evoke a certain feeling in us.
 The source or trigger of these feelings is largely unknown to us (unconscious).

 We often deny these primary motivations because they are inconsistent with how we perceive ourselves.
 This denial makes it difficult to observe what forces influence us “below the surface.”